nramenta/bento/README.md

 });
 ```

-There are a number of path, URL and redirection helper functions:
+There are a number of request, path, URL and redirection helper functions:

 - `request_method()`: Gets or tests the current request method.
 - `request_path()`: Gets or tests the current request path.